Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Model Description

-This model makes a number of assumptions, that are classical in the literature (e.g. \cite{xiong2021reinforcement,ZayasCabn2017AnAO}): \begin{itemize} \item We assume that all terms in $D(s,a)$ and $\bb$ are non-negative numbers, and that $D(s,0)= \mathbf{0}$.
+The aforementioned model makes a number of assumptions, that are classical in the literature (e.g. \cite{xiong2021reinforcement,ZayasCabn2017AnAO}): \begin{itemize} \item We assume that all terms in $D(s,a)$ and $\bb$ are non-negative numbers, and that $D(s,0)= \mathbf{0}$.
 This is a natural assumption under the resource allocation context in which $a=0$ corresponds to a \emph{passive} action that consumes no resource.
-The later also implies that our resource constraint problem has at least a feasible solution by always choosing the passive action.
-A further remark on this point will be elaborated in Section \ref{subsec:rounding-problem-discussion}. \item We assume that each sub-MDP is statistically identical.
+The later also implies that our resource constraint problem has at least a feasible solution by always choosing the passive action. . \item We assume that each sub-MDP is statistically identical.
 This is needed under our scaling of the arm population $N$.
-However, this assumption can be relaxed, in the sense that we can incorporate the case where there is a finite number of types of sub-MDPs, by making direct sum of the state spaces of each type into a single state space. \item In our formulation of the problem, the rewards, constraints and transition probabilities do not dependent on time.
-This choice is only to lighten the notations: As we consider finite-horizon problem, all the results apply to the case of time-dependent parameters (it would suffice to add a dependence on $t$ on all parameters). \end{itemize} Finally, we remark that this model includes the classical restless multi-armed bandit that corresponds to the case $\calA=\{0,1\}$ with $J=1$ constraint and $D_1(s,a)=a$.
+However, this assumption can be relaxed, in the sense that we can incorporate the case where there is a finite number of types of sub-MDPs, by making direct sum of the state spaces of each type into a single larger state space. \item In our formulation of the problem, the rewards, constraints and transition probabilities do not dependent on time.
+This choice is only to lighten the notations: As we consider finite-horizon problem, all the results apply to the case of time-dependent parameters---it would suffice to add a dependence on $t$ on all parameters. \end{itemize} Finally, we remark that this model includes the classical restless multi-armed bandit that corresponds to the case $\calA=\{0,1\}$ with $J=1$ constraint and $D_1(s,a)=a$.
 This simpler optimization problem is already PSPACE-hard (see \citet{Papadimitriou99thecomplexity}).
 In the rest of the paper, we focus on developing approximate solutions whose performance are provably close to optimal.